Global Offshore Wind Infrastructure: Deployment and Operational Dynamics from Dense Sentinel-1 Time Series: Results

-The 14.8~million 1D backscatter profiles need about 5~GB of storage, enabling broad accessibility without requiring large-scale computational infrastructure.
+The provided 1D backscatter profiles are balancing feature richness, global completeness, and technical usability.
+The objective was to construct a globally consistent data set at maximal temporal resolution while preserving SAR features necessary for detailed deployment-phase analysis for a broad user audience, with different computational resources.
+The 14.8 million 1D backscatter profiles need about 5~GB of storage, enabling broad accessibility without requiring large-scale computational infrastructure.
 In contrast, storing the corresponding 2D Sentinel-1 image patches would increase data volume by an estimated factor of 25, significantly limiting usability to users with advanced computing resources.